Forbidden City (novel)

-Forbidden City is a novel based on the events of the Tiananmen Square massacre in 1989.
+Forbidden City is a novel by Canadian author William Bell, based on the events of the Tiananmen Square massacre in 1989.
 It is a story of maturation/coming of age.

-Awards

-The book is the winner of the Ruth Schwartz Award for Excellence, the Belgium Prize for Excellence and several other awards.
+The book is the winner of the Ruth Schwartz Children's Book Award, the Belgium Prize for Excellence, and several other awards.

-Curriculum

 The book is often included in reading material for Canadian schools.

-Censorship

 The book is currently banned in China.